artiebits/svelte-seo/README.md

 <!--------------------->
 ```

-In the project structure above, `src/routes/+page.svelte` will not inherit the default `title` and `themeColor` because we override the defaults but `src/routes/other/+page.svelte`  will inherit those properties since we did not override it inside the page.
+In the project structure above, `src/routes/+page.svelte` will not inherit the default `title` and `themeColor` because we override them but `src/routes/other/+page.svelte`  will inherit those properties since we did not override them inside the page.

 ### Configuring the component inside your layout

-There are instances where you might not want to import the component for every page yet still set the SEO properties.
+There are instances where you might not want to import the component for every page but still set the SEO properties.
 We can accomplish this with the use of layout and page data.

-Using this method, we will return an object inside our load function which contains SEO properties.
+Using this method, we will return an object inside our load function that contains SEO properties.

 ```javascript
 // src/routes/+page.js